Falling While Pregnant – How to Take Care of Yourself and Your Baby

 - A routine urine sample to ensure pregnancy health

-In some cases, you may be asked to spend the night at the hospital for observation as symptoms that are delayed may manifest later.
+In some cases, you may be asked to spend a night at the hospital for observation, as symptoms that are delayed may manifest later.

-Here are a few factors to keep in mind when evaluating your fall’s severity and its possible repercussions.
+Here are a few factors to keep in mind when evaluating the severity of your fall and its possible repercussions.

-It is important to remember that what happens if a pregnant woman falls on her stomach can cause different complications than if a woman falls on her knees while pregnant.
-Consult your doctor if the pain becomes too severe, or other symptoms begin to manifest.
-Remember that you are at most risk if you fall flat on your tummy while falling on your back or knees may hurt, but the risk to your child is minimal as long as the fall isn’t extreme.
+It is important to remember that the issues that may arise when a pregnant woman falls on her stomach are different from if she falls on her knees while pregnant.
+Consult your doctor if the pain becomes too severe or other symptoms begin to manifest.
+Remember that you are at most risk if you fall flat on your tummy.
+While falling on your back or knees may hurt, the risk to your child is minimal, as long as the fall isn’t extreme.

 According to most doctors, women above the age of 35 who are pregnant have a higher chance of complications due to a fall.
-If you meet this criterion, you consult your medical consultant regardless of the manifestation of symptoms for safety purposes.
+If you meet this criteria, we recommend you consult your medical consultant regardless of the manifestation of symptoms, for safety purposes.

 The surface you fall upon can have a major impact on how high the risk of complications is.
 If the surface is hard, the risk of your baby being hurt goes up.
 Falling on a hard surface doesn’t guarantee that your baby will be hurt.

-During the first trimester of your pregnancy, the risk to your pregnancy is minimal.
+During the first trimester of your pregnancy, the risk to your child is minimal.
 This is primarily because the fetus isn’t developed yet and is protected by a thick layer of the placenta.
-This, in the combination of the foetus, is protected by the pelvic bone, ensures a lower risk to the child.
+This, in combination with protection from the pelvic bone, ensures a lower risk to the child.
 If you have a major fall, lay down and rest.
 If you feel uncomfortable or are afraid of the impact of the fall, consult your physician.

 The risk of danger is slightly higher in the second term of pregnancy.
+It is important to avoid falling while pregnancy second trimester is going on and take extra care in all semesters of the pregnancy.
 The uterus is not tucked into the pelvic region and is more exposed to the surface.
 This, however, doesn’t stop any of the other protective shields from functioning normally.
-The risk in this trimester is moderate, and medical advice should be sought if there are the following symptoms:
+The risk in this trimester is moderate, and medical advice should be sought if you experience any of the following symptoms: